sksullivan/Impossible-Worlds/README.md

 Day 5 Notes:

 I noticed a little lighting issue yesterday where light would bleed through places where planes intersected.
 Apparently, all walls need to be doubel sided, i.e. have thickness to them to properly block light.

+Worked on adding detail to my apt model.
+Learned about skyboxes in Unity.

+Day 6 Notes:

+Textured the kitchen part of my apt.